TobiasDuswald/bdm-angiogenesis-reproducer/README.md

 # Reproducer for the BDM-Angiogenesis project

-This repository contains scripts and parameters to reproduce the results of the hybrid model for vascular cancer growth and treatment simulation.
+This repository contains scripts and parameters to reproduce the results of the
+manuscript:
+**Bridging scales: A hybrid model to simulate vascular tumor growth and treatment response** by Duswald, Lima, Oden, and Wohlmuth (2023) available [here](https://doi.org/10.1016/j.cma.2023.116566).

 To ensure reproducibility, we need to consider four major factors.
 1. The BioDynaMo repository